tracyyyoo/ctrl-sim/README.md

   <img src="assets/147_negative.gif" alt="img2" width="32%">
   <img src="assets/147_negative2.gif" alt="img3" width="32%">
 </p>
-Original scenario at left and negative tilting for both in right.
+Original scenario at the left and negative tilting for both at the right.

 # Other results